Who can apply for the Standard Visitor Visa?

 - You can't undertake any business activity in the UK

-- Any family members can't be sponsored as your dependent(s) - they must apply for their own visitor visa(s)
+- Any family members can't be sponsored as your dependent(s) - they must apply for their own Visitor visa(s)

 - You can't spend more than 6 months in the UK as a Visitor within one 12-month period